Systemorph/IFRS17CalculationEngine/PresentValueSeries/Readme.md

  - Experience variance, new assessment by actuaries given newest developments,
  - Assumption updates, e.g., a new mortality table,
  - Financial assumption updates, e.g., a new yield curve,
- - Combined liabilities, a final run combining in-force and new business incl dependencies.
+ - Combined liabilities, a final run combining in-force and new business.

 ## On the Calculation and Reporting

 The content of this section refers to the second [episode](https://systemorph-my.sharepoint.com/personal/amuolo_systemorph_com/).

 This episode aims at demonstrating the use of the IFRS 17 calculation engine for computing Present Values using the standard IFRS 17 Calculation Engine and the notebook **PresentValues - Episode 2**.
 Vanessa and Andrea will guide you through this journey.